Video Enhancement with Task-Oriented Flow: Evaluation

 \subsection{Video Super-Resolution}

-\myparagraph{Datasets} We evaluate our algorithm on two dataset: \srbenchmark and the dataset provided by~\cite{liu2011bayesian} (BayesSR).
-The later one consists of 4 sequences, each of which has 30 to 50 frames.
+\myparagraph{Datasets. } We evaluate our algorithm on two dataset: \srbenchmark and the dataset provided by \cite{liu2011bayesian} (BayesSR).
+The later one consists of four sequences, each having 30 to 50 frames. \srbenchmark only contains 7 frames, so there is no full-clip evaluation for it.

-\myparagraph{Baselines} We compare our framework with bicubic up-sampling, two video SR algorithms: BayesSR (we use the version provided by Ma~\etal~\cite{ma2015handling}) and DeepSR~\cite{liao2015video}, as well as a baseline with a fixed flow estimation module.
+\myparagraph{Baselines. } We compare our framework with bicubic up-sampling, three video SR algorithms: BayesSR (we use the version provided by \cite{ma2015handling}), DeepSR~\citep{liao2015video}, and SPMC~\citep{tao2017detail}, as well as a baseline with a \fflow estimation module.
 Both BayesSR and DeepSR can take various number of frames as input.
-Therefore, on BayesSR datset, we report two numbers.
-One is using the whole sequence, the other is to only use seven frames in the middle, as \model and Fixed Flow only take 7 frames as input.
+Therefore, on BayesSR dataset, we report two numbers: one on the whole sequence, the other on the seven frames in the middle, as SPMC, \model, and \fflow only take 7 frames as input.